310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 Just don’t overdo it, okay?
 Though I’m not one to talk…

 But I’ll be fine, I’m used to hardships!
 If you’re ever in trouble, just call for me!
-The hero of justice shall come running for you!
+The ally of justice shall come running for you!
 Fuhahaha!! ☆
 {% endbubble %}

 <div toc>{% btn /translations#Idol-Stories,, star, Index %}</div>